kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

   suspended Job's pods and recreates it on resume, while retaining the `Workload`.
 See [Suspend and Resume](#suspend-and-resume).

-- **Job blocked on unsupported scheduling objects.** When the controller finds more than one `Workload` or `PodGroup` for a Job, or a `Workload` whose shape does not match the supported structure, it cannot safely determine which scheduling constraints to apply.
-This can result from an external actor changing controller-owned objects or from a bug in a higher-level controller.
+- **Job blocked on unsupported scheduling objects.** The controller cannot safely determine which scheduling constraints to apply when a root Job finds more than one `Workload` or `PodGroup` referencing it, when a `Workload` has an unsupported shape, or when the object at a delegated Job's deterministic `PodGroup` name does not reference the selected template.
+This can result from a change to controller-owned objects, a name collision, or a bug in a higher-level controller.
 The Job should not run in this case and must wait until the issue is resolved.
   * *Mitigation:* the controller blocks new pod creation and reports the problem through a Warning event and the `SchedulingBlocked` Job condition until an operator repairs the objects.